 Almost everyone is stuck on the romantic idea of Cuba being a country stuck in time, and in many ways, it is.
 But by going underneath the surface, it's clear through important efforts like what Jigüe is accomplishing with Guampara, that Cuba never stopped creating and evolving its identity and culture.
 In fact, as I've come to learn, Cubans have had to go to incredibly insane lengths to create music and contemporary culture over the years.
 Let alone have it exported to larger audiences.
 This is the Cuba that we as a cultural travel company are on a mission to bring more people to experience, exchange with and be viscerally inspired by.

 What's next for Jigüe and the Guampara crew?
-A European tour with Gilles Peterson and Brownswood Recordings planned for summer 2018, many new releases from all of their artists, and several parties and shows in Havana and cities in the U.S and Europe.
+Many new releases from all of their artists, and several parties and shows in Havana as well as touring to cities around the world.
 The collective is also working hard in turning the home of Guampara into a collaborative cultural centre.
 This new endeavour would see artists and creatives from around the world coming to Havana to live in the same building for extended periods, while having access to the recording studio, local contacts, and film/photography production arm of Guampara.

-We are incredibly excited to see everything that's to come from this group of inspiring, hardworking and creative hustlers.
 To stay up to date on Cuba's underground music culture, follow Jigüe and Guampara Music through the below links.
 And make sure to get inspired by our curated listening list below featuring recent releases and collaborations from some of the artists.
-Guaranteed these guys will become a mainstay of your summer 2018 soundtracks.